knowledge-computing/mapkurator-doc/docs/modules/geo-convert.md

 <img width="1671" alt="image" src="https://user-images.githubusercontent.com/5383572/236355342-0928704c-41f5-40c3-a42e-543bb33a5e55.png">

 ### Commands
-The inputs for this module are 1) metadata that stores transformation method and ground control points in `csv` format and 2) map-level results in `geojson` format.
+The inputs for this module are 1) metadata that stores transformation method and ground control points in `CSV` format and 2) map-level results in `GeoJSON` format.
 You can simply overlay the output json onto map background for visualization on QGIS.

 #### 1) Use run.py
 ```